-Today I know that real life isn’t actually like the glossy photographs you see in cookbooks and magazines.
-Even good enough is far better than perfect, this book is still a trusted resource.
+Today I know that real life isn’t actually like the glossy photographs you see in cookbooks and magazines, however, this book is still a trusted resource.
 In fact, all these years later I’m still cooking my way through it.

 I love the freshly milled bran at Mapledurham Mill, the last working mill on the River Thames.
 The mill is part of the Mapledurham House estate, which dates from the time of King Henry VIII.
 They are have been milling grain there for over 400 years.
 It’s important to me to support local suppliers.
 Mapledurham House is only about 15 minutes from our home and it’s hard to get more local than that!